insinfo/essential_components/README.md

-# en-US
+### en-US

 ## essential_components
-A library for AngularDart developers.
+A library to simplify the life of web application developers with AngularDart.
 This library will implement several key components for the fast development of web applications with AngularDart.

 ## Getting Started